8 Prime Benefits Delivered By Lavender Essential Oil

-The clean, calming scent of lavender (Lavandula angustifolia) is well-known for its fresh floral scent.
+The clean, calming scent of lavender (Lavandula angustifolia) is well known for its fresh floral scent.
 It's no surprise that lavender is a common ingredient in a wide range of perfumes, soaps, beauty products, and air fresheners.
 Lavender essential oil is a tremendously versatile tool - no home should be without it.

 Note that lavender oil should be kept out of children's reach.
 Consult with a professional caregiver before using lavender essential oil if you are pregnant, nursing, or suffering from a long-term medical condition.
-The oil should only be used externally; exercise caution and keep lavender essential oil away from mucous membranes and eyes.
+The oil should only be used externally; exercise caution and keep lavender essential oil away from the mucous membranes and eyes.